ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 - **Context:**  I deployed the target machine and used the attacker VM to perform reconnaissance and basic connection tests.

 #### Practical Checklist I Used
-- Deploy the target VM via TryHackMe and copy the Target IP.
+- Deploy the target VM and copy the target IP.
 - Open the AttackBox and ensure I am on the lab network.
 - Run `ping` to confirm host is up.
 - Run `nmap` (full or targeted) to discover open ports and services.